Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

 This is the square of the Weyl tensor (modulo the Euler density) and is invariant under Weyl scalings of the metric.
 It can also be constructed as the gauge theory of the conformal group \cite{Kaku:1977pa}.
-The new Weyl invariance removes one of the seven propagating modes of \eqref{SHD2}, so \eqref{CG} propagates only six modes \cite{Fradkin:1981iu,Lee:1982cp}.
-In flat backgrounds these appear as a healthy massless spin-2, a ghost-like massless spin-2 and massless spin-1 \cite{Riegert:1984hf}.
+The new Weyl invariance removes one of the seven propagating modes of Equation \eqref{SHD2}, so Equation \eqref{CG} propagates only six modes \cite{Fradkin:1981iu,Lee:1982cp}.
+In flat backgrounds, these appear as a healthy massless spin-2, a ghost-like massless spin-2 and massless spin-one \cite{Riegert:1984hf}.
 In de Sitter (dS) backgrounds, the helicity 1 modes and one set of the helicity 2 modes become massive \cite{Maldacena:2011mk}.
 Conformal gravity appears in many different contexts and has played a role in several theoretical developments.
-For a discussion and brief history see \cite{Maldacena:2011mk,Metsaev:2007rw,Mannheim:2011ds,Schmidt:2006jt}.
+For some recent work, a discussion and brief history, see \cite{Lu:2011ks, Lu:2013hx, Maldacena:2011mk,Metsaev:2007rw,Mannheim:2011ds,Schmidt:2006jt}.

-\subsubsection{Ghost-free bimetric theory:}
+\subsubsection{Ghost-Free Bimetric Theory}

-This is formulated in terms of two metrics, $\gmn$ and $\fmn$, with an interaction potential described in section \ref{BM}.
-The bimetric action $S[g,f]$ is ghost-free and propagates seven modes \cite{Hassan:2011zd,Hassan:2011ea} (see also \cite{Alexandrov:2012yv}).
-For proportional metrics, $\fmn=c^2\gmn$, the classical solutions coincide with those of general relativity and, around such backgrounds, the seven modes split into massless and massive spin-2 fields \cite{Hassan:2012wr}.
+This is formulated in terms of two metrics, $\gmn$ and $\fmn$, with an interaction potential described in Section \ref{BM}.
+The bimetric action $S[g,f]$ is ghost-free and propagates seven modes \cite{Hassan:2011zd,Hassan:2011ea} (\mbox{see also \cite{Alexandrov:2012yv, Soloviev:2013mia}}).
+For proportional metrics, $\fmn=c^2\gmn$, the classical solutions coincide with those of general relativity, and around such backgrounds, the seven modes split into massless and massive spin-2 fields \cite{Hassan:2012wr}.
 Due to the presence of the massless field, this is not a theory of massive gravity.
-Rather, it describes gravity in the presence of a neutral spin-2 field in a completely dynamical setup.
-The bimetric spectrum is similar to that of HD gravity \eqref{SHD2}, except that neither of the spin-2 fields is a ghost.
+Rather, it describes gravity in the presence of a neutral spin-2 field in a completely dynamical setup. \mbox{The bimetric} spectrum is similar to that of higher derivative (HD) gravity Equation \eqref{SHD2}, except that neither of the spin-2 fields is a ghost.
 For some recent work within bimetric theory, see \cite{Volkov:2011an,vonStrauss:2011mq, Comelli:2011zm,Berg:2012kn, Park:2012cq, Sakakihara:2012iq, Akrami:2012vf, Capozziello:2012re, Mohseni:2012ug, Baccetti:2012ge, Baccetti:2012re,Baccetti:2012bk,Volkov:2012wp,Myrzakulov:2013owa, Maeda:2013bha}.